 Courtesy of Adina Apartment Hotel / Hotels.com

 If you’re looking for an apartment in a superb location, the Adina Apartment Hotel on Hall Street is an excellent choice.
 Sure, the beach is close enough that you don’t really need the pool, but both it and the hot tub are a tempting option after a day on the sand.
 There’s a kitchenette, although you’re unlikely to use it when two Sydney foodie institutions are just steps from the hotel’s front door.
 Head to bills for its famous breakfasts and Gelato Messina for, let’s face it, almost anything they serve, although vegans shouldn’t miss the pandan coconut sorbet – it’s unreal.

->

-> Happy to dip in and out of the action as it suits?
-Then you’ll appreciate the tranquillity of The Baxley Bondi.
+Happy to dip in and out of the action as it suits?
+Then, you’ll appreciate the tranquillity of the Baxley Bondi.
 This boutique bed and breakfast, an easy 25-minute stroll to the famous Bondi Icebergs Club at the south end of the beach, is the perfect place to flop for a few hours between outings.
-Those driving should note that while The Baxley Bondi is in a more residential part of Bondi than some spots right on the beach, that doesn’t mean parking is easy.
+If you are driving, note that, while the Baxley Bondi is in a more residential part of Bondi than some spots right on the beach, that doesn’t mean parking is easy.
 Finding a spot for your car is notoriously difficult in all of Bondi, so plan accordingly.

 4.6/5 (168 Reviews)